 conform to SIGPLAN guidelines for SCs.

-If an event is granted ongoing sponsored status, then:
+If an event is granted ongoing sponsored status, then, for each instance of

 - the Steering Committee must obtain approval for General Chair and

-Programme Chair selections from the SIGPLAN EC, prior to inviting the
+Program Chair selections for each event from the SIGPLAN EC, prior to

-- approval still needs to be sought from ACM via their TMRF for each event,
+- approval must be sought from ACM via their TMRF for each event,

 as explained above;

-- the Programme Chair of each event must obtain
+- the Program Chair of each event must obtain approval for Program Committee

 SIGPLAN’s Diversity Policy;